Opposition holds big rally in Venezuelan capital

 Both candidates are touring the South American country during a lightning, 10-day campaign ahead of next Sunday’s vote, which was triggered by Chavez’s death from cancer on March 5.

-It has been a bitter run-up to the election, with deeply personal attacks and accusations of dirty tricks by both sides.
+It has been a bitter run-up to the election, characterized by deeply personal attacks and accusations of dirty tricks by both sides.

 The race took a somewhat surreal turn on Saturday when Maduro said a centuries-old curse would fall on the heads of those who do not vote for him.